pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

 The command "./htmltest.sh" exited with 1.
 ```

-Three of these I expected:
+Three of these were expected:

  * that the image element doesn't have an alt attribute
  * that foo.png does not exist